Len-PGH/Bobbystable.ai/README.md

 In this repository, you will find the full prompt used, along with all the functions.
 The functions are written in Perl.

-In addition to what is included in this repository, you will also need a web server (NGINX), a database (PostgreSQL), Signalwire's APIs, a registered campaign for SMS
+In addition to what is included in this repository, you will also need a web server (NGINX), a database (PostgreSQL), Signalwire's APIs, and a registered campaign for SMS.